Velthas/todolist/README.md

 - **date-fns**: This is the first time I purposefully used a library, aside from those imported in C during CS50.
 Date-fns is amazing to work with dates, and it allowed me to both format dates to european standards and run some checks for standard projects.
 - **localStorage**: I learned about local storage and session storage, meaning I could finally make my application remember and store projects even when the page is refreshed.
 This was not without error, as I had to deal with my objects not being saved properly, which led me to learning about JSON and the need for stringification when storing objects.
 I imagine this is not as safe as using an actual database, but I am still happy The Odin Project pushed me this way.
 - **Linting**: After continuing the javascript path on The Odin Project, I was introduced to code linting and ESlint, so I had to try it for myself.
 I used the AirBnB style guide, and this time around went through the errors manually to ensure I understood where I went wrong.
 Needless to say, I think this was a great exercise and I am looking forward to using this tool again for my future projects

-### 4. The Great Refactoring of August 22

-<p>This is just a joke title for a serious section: after going back to complete the recently added Intermediate HTML and CSS course on the Odin Project, I thought I'd review objects.
-In doing so, I realized this application was not extremely OOP friendly, and did not employ inheritance to the extent I wanted.</p>

-<p>And so I did it.
-I added, cut, modified and stiched everything back together.
-It was certainly a challenge, but I am glad I took the time to do it, as I now appreciate the real power of these tools and can see their potential.
-Let's see what changed:</p>

-- **Inheritance**: Before this great refactoring my projects and task objects made no use of inheritance at all, all the now methods were stored inside the project IIFE and called when needed.
-Not only was this confusing from the outside, but it also made looking for the proper function problematic.
-All relevant functionality is now attached to the appropriate objects using Object.create in a factory function.
-- **Cleaner interfaces**: My code very much resembled pure functional programming in the beginning (and spaghetti code at that), and this greatly penalized the code's understandability.
-This time, I made sure that all operations requiring changes on both the DOM and under the hood were combined in the applicationFlow's module.
-This way, everything is more orderly and understandable, and as a result, adding features does not feel like patchwork.
-- **Localstorage Drama**: Understandably, I had troubles storing up methods in my objects because of JSON's peculiarity.
-I would lie if I said this was not a head scratcher, but I luckily pulled through with the help of the Object.assign method.
-I created an object pointing to the object with the methods using Object.create, then stitched my parsed objects on top of it to give them back their methods.
-Quite a trip, but worth it.
-- **Moving tasks around**: This was something I had already included on request of the reception staff, but I refactored it aswell and I suppose it is worth mentioning: tasks inside of user created projects can now be moved up and down using the arrow icons located on the leftmost side of their container.